smw355/smw355/index.md

 # The Cookbook

 Welcome to The Cookbook!
-Here you'll find a collection of delicious recipes.
+Here you'll find a collection of recipes that I enjoy.

 ## Recipes